nkelley-uga/Cult-Terry/README.md

 ---

+MSBA people: let me know if there are any specific things you want me to work in here.
+Planned stuff is: functions-monte carlo, regression, classification, clustering, NLP.

+---

 #### Quickstart:
 If you’ve already forked this and are reading it in your favorite IDE then skip to whichever section you’d like my 2 cents on.
 If that didn’t make any sense, read on!